wendyverdonk93/docs/content/api/payment_methods/post_order_applepay.md

 | cancel_url                      | string    | Customer will be redirected to this page after a failed payment.  |

-Read more about [Apple Pay](/payment-methods/wallet/applepay/) on our documentation page.

 ### Apple Pay Direct

 All parameters shown are required field(s) for a Apple Pay _Direct_ transaction.
 Please note this is a  simply a _Redirect_ call with 'APPLEPAY' pre-selected.